-- a.
-An employee may be asked to submit to a drug and/or alcohol testing as part of a routinely-scheduled fitness for duty medical examination that is either part of the City's established policy or that is scheduled routinely for all members of an employment classification or group. - b.
-Drug and/or alcohol testing which is conducted pursuant to a routine fitness for duty examination does not require a particular authorization form; any designated City official beyond that required for the examination itself.
+a) An employee may be asked to submit to a drug and/or alcohol test as part of a routinely-scheduled fitness for duty medical examination that is either part of the City's established policy or that is scheduled routinely for all members of an employment classification or group. b) Drug and/or alcohol testing which is conducted pursuant to a routine fitness for duty examination does not require particular authorization from any designated City official beyond that required for the examination itself.